react95-io/React95/README.md

 Apps built with React95 will be submitted on official React95 [website](https://react95.io) 🤟🏻

 ### Support / Contributing
+**We are not attempting to exactly RECREATE Windows95 components.
+We are going to make them usable in the modern mobile / web apps.
+Thus, any help from UI / UX designers would be EXTREMELY appreciated.
+The challenge is to come up with new component designs / layouts that are broadly used in modern UIs, that weren't present back in 95.**

 There's a lot to do.
 If you want to help with the project, feel free to open pull requests and submit issues.
 Let's make UI great again 🔥

 ### Roadmap